github/codeql/README.md

 The code in this repository is licensed under the [MIT License](LICENSE) by [GitHub](https://github.com).

 The CodeQL CLI (including the CodeQL engine) is hosted in a [different repository](https://github.com/github/codeql-cli-binaries) and is [licensed separately](https://github.com/github/codeql-cli-binaries/blob/main/LICENSE.md).
-If you'd like to use the CodeQL CLI to analyze closed-source code, please [contact us](https://github.com/enterprise/contact) for further help.
+If you'd like to use the CodeQL CLI to analyze closed-source code, you will need a separate commercial license; please [contact us](https://github.com/enterprise/contact) for further help.

 ## Visual Studio Code integration